thaibinh0203/Group_8_Dseb66B_Analyze_reviews_and_recommend_films_FINAL_Code/README.md

    - Make the video for how to use the web

 5. **Hoàng Linh Phương - 14.66%:**
-   - Code the design for homepage
+   - Code the design and function in homepage.py in Homepage_Combine branch
    - Draw and Design Homepage, Review and Recommendation Frontend
    - Code the design and function in homepage.py in Homepage_Combine branch
    - Learning about streamlit